 Part C of the study treated patients with the combination of TRX518 plus gemcitabine in dose escalation and dose confirmation cohorts and was designed to evaluate the safety, pharmacokinetics/pharmacodynamics, and efficacy of the combination.
 Thirty patients who had received one to nine prior therapies were enrolled, including fourteen patients with pancreatic cancer, five with biliary tract cancer, and eleven with other cancers including ovarian, appendiceal, and mesothelioma.
-A pancreatic cancer patient, who had previously progressed on gemcitabine therapy and two other prior lines of therapy, has experienced a PR with 58% tumor reduction and has been on study for nine months.
+A pancreatic cancer patient, who had previously progressed on gemcitabine therapy and two other prior lines of therapy, has experienced a PR with 58% tumor reduction.
 Additional reductions in tumor burden and durable clinical benefit have been noted in appendiceal cancer, mesothelioma, and two in ovarian cancer.